Manhattan Child Custody Lawyer

 At the bare minimum, New York law stipulates that a noncustodial parent will in most cases get an overnight weekend visit with their child every other week and a weeknight visit every week.
 Depending on the situation, a judge can award substantially more – whatever they believe to be fair and in the best interest of the child.
 A judge will also typically determine holiday and summer schedules.

-Everyone should get to spend ample time with their child.
+Everyone should get to spend ample time with their child and child custody battle lawyers can help.
 Our Manhattan child custody and visitation attorney can advocate for you and help you negotiate a fair agreement.

 What factors does a judge consider when determining child custody?